wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

     click.echo(response.json())
 ```

-This works exactly the same to the create command, except we\'re using
+This works exactly the same to the create command, except we're using
 `PATCH` instead of `PUT` (which apparently,
-doesn\'t make any difference here.
+doesn't make any difference here.
 Making a `PATCH` on a
 non-existent node creates it, just like `PUT` would do.
 Try
 it out.)